gcccheng/markdown-cv/index.md

 <a href="https://www.uio.no/tjenester/it/forskning/kompetansehuber/uio-ai-hub-node-project/it-resources/"> AI at UiO </a>

 ## Projects

+Build Proxmox virtual infrastructure for complex IT system

 Build Foreman+Ansible+Smart Proxy and provision hosts for large infrastructure

 Intergrate Linux to Windows Domain